glitchdotcom/dotenv/CONTRIBUTING.md

 3. clear reproduction steps. in the case of `@glitchdotcom/dotenv`, a code sample would be \~amazing\~ (you can use [glitch](https://glitch.com) to make it runnable!).
-4. a description of the environment your code is running in. as a few examples: "bundled with parcel, running on firefox version 74 on macos 10.15", or "compiled typescript and running on node.js 12.16.1 on ubuntu 18.04".
+4. a description of the environment your code is running in. as a few examples: "bundled with parcel, running in firefox version 74 on macos 10.15", or "compiled typescript and running in node.js 12.16.1 on ubuntu 18.04".

 ## suggesting improvements